Samsung/tizen-docs/docs/application/web/guides/tau/tau-rotary.md

 </script>
 ```

-## Changing the Section Changer Index
+## Change the section changer index

 You can between the section changer component sections with the rotary event: